Disabled people - independence at home

 We also have a range of services to help disabled people and their carers.

 If you have a disability, you may wish to have, or be in possession of, a wheelchair or scooter.
-We have information about how to request a personal mobility vehicle, how to request an adaptation to your home to access your property, and advice about how to request servicing of your personal mobility vehicle - read more
+Find out about how to request a personal mobility vehicle, how to request an adaptation to your home to access your property, and advice about how to request servicing of your personal mobility vehicle